Confusion Matrix

 The matrix is built by counting model outcomes in four categories:

-For multiclass classification, the matrix expands to a K×K grid for K classes.
-For example, in a 10-digit classification task, the matrix would be 10x10, with the main diagonal representing correctly identified digits.
+For multiclass Classification, the matrix expands to a K×K grid for K classes.
+For example, in a 10-digit Classification task, the matrix would be 10x10, with the main diagonal representing correctly identified digits.

 2. How to Interpret the Matrix